 - DR. BERNARDO CALABRESE, Università degli Studi di Verona

-Dr. Calabrese is currently researcher in Commercial law at the University of Parma, where he teaches Commercial law, Intellectual property law and Industrial and competition law.
+Dr. Calabrese is currently researcher in Commercial law at the University of Verona, where he teaches Commercial law, Intellectual property law and Industrial and competition law.

 - DR. FRANCESCO DEANA, Università degli Studi di Udine

 Dr. Deana is currently Adjunct professor in European Union Law and European Family Law at the Department of Legal Sciences of University of Udine.
 He is the Academic Coordinator of the Jean Monnet Module "European Family Law" (2019-22).